Menu

 hiv life insurance

-In 2022, there were 107, 200 cases of people infected with HIV of which 27% of those were unaware they had the condition.
+So far In 2025, there are 105, 100 cases of people infected with HIV of which 27% of those were unaware they had the condition.

 Many people think life insurance is unavailable to those suffering from HIV.
 The good news is getting life insurance cover is still possible.

-The cover might be a little higher than that of a non-sufferer, but a competitive solution is within your reach.
+The cover might be slightly higher than that of non-sufferers, but a competitive solution is within reach.

 Life Insurance Cover With HIV In Summary: